• 25 Mar, 2026

 Why This Expedition Endures in History

-• Shackleton’s leadership under prolonged crisis
+• Shackleton’s leadership under extreme crisis

-• The 800-mile open-boat voyage
+• The 800 mile open boat voyage

-• The complete survival of all crew members
+• The survival of every crew member

-Narrated by KarakoramDiaries ✧
+Narrated by KarakoramDiaries